Sunday, June 05, 2011

 Layout

-I set up the room differently, as sketched below.
+I set up the room differently, as sketched on the right.
 The normal setup is on the left, with the band spread across the stage in front.
 Besides having a communion table, I also set up four stations for the small-group activity: poster-size images for people to interact with (description of this activity is further down).
-Those stations are the thick lines in the sketch on the right.
+Those stations are the thick lines in this sketch on the right.

 Visual Environment